 Each participant will select a topic, conduct research, and develop a teaching activity, lesson, or unit for classroom use.
 Each teacher will receive copies of primary documents selected to enhance the classroom activity.

-In 2013, Primarily Teaching will be held July 29 - August 2, 2013 at the LBJ Presidential Library.
+In 2014, Primarily Teaching will be held July 28 - August 1, 2013 at the LBJ Presidential Library.
 To begin, select a topic that fits within the holdings of the LBJ Library.
 The LBJ Library holds records relating primarily to the political career of President Lyndon Johnson.
 Then register for the workshop here.
 Registration will close two weeks prior to the start date.

 Texas teachers may elect to receive up to 40 continuing education credit hours or six hours of Gifted & Talented update credit.
 Graduate credit from a major university is available for an additional fee.